raysan5/raygui/README.md

 ## notes on raygui 1.0
 Officially, raygui 1.0 was published on June 2016, about one year and a half after its developmentment started.

-## notes on raygui 1.5
+## notes on raygui 1.x
-Expect to be published along summer 2017, a complete redesign of the library with improved style system.
+Expect to be published along 2017, a complete redesign of the library with improved style system.

 ## controls
 Currently raygui provides the following controls: